OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 ---
-title: Scripting fundamentals for Office Scripts in Excel
+title: Fundamentals for Office Scripts in Excel
 description: Object model information and other basics to learn before writing Office Scripts. ms.date: 10/01/2022 ms.localizationpriority: high
 ---

-# Scripting fundamentals for Office Scripts in Excel
+# Fundamentals for Office Scripts in Excel

 This article will introduce you to the technical aspects of Office Scripts.
 You'll learn the critical parts of the TypeScript-based script code and how the Excel objects and APIs work together.